Guns, drugs recovered from 100-person house party in Southside - NewsBreak

 Guns, drugs recovered from 100-person house party in Southside

-SOUTHSIDE, Ala. ( WIAT ) — Police were called to a noise complaint at a home in Southside over the weekend, where they found over 100 people at a house party, as well as guns and drugs.
+SOUTHSIDE, Ala. ( WIAT ) — Over the weekend, police were called to a noise complaint at a home in Southside, where they found over 100 people at a house party, as well as guns and drugs.

 A 33-year-old woman was subsequently arrested and charged with violating the Alabama Open House Party Law, a Class B misdemeanor.
 The law states that no adult will have a house party where alcohol and controlled substances are being possessed or consumed by anyone under 21.